Mason-programming/Mason-programming/README.md

 <details>
   <summary>📌 Mason's Career Journey </summary>
-Ever since I was a kid, I’ve been fascinated by theme parks and roller coasters—the perfect blend of creativity and engineering.
-I always dreamed of working on one, and I got my chance at Universal Creative, where I developed a controls emulation application for Donkey Kong Mine Cart Madness.
-Seeing my software contribute to an attraction that brings joy to so many people was an unforgettable experience.
+I am a software application developer passionate about bridging the physical and digital worlds through interactive applications and digital twins.
+My journey has taken me across theme parks, animation studios, and machine vision, where I’ve built software that enhances both creative and technical workflows.

-I’ve also always been passionate about movies, especially animation.
-The idea of building tools that help artists bring stories to life led me to Walt Disney Animation Studios, where I worked as a Technical Director.
-There, I created pipeline tools for scene assembly, layout, and animation workflows, working closely with artists to make the creative process more seamless and efficient.
-Being part of Disney’s filmmaking magic was a dream come true.
+At Universal Creative, I developed a controls emulation application for Donkey Kong Mine Cart Madness, creating a digital twin of the ride’s control system to simulate and test interactions before real-world deployment.
+This experience reinforced my passion for developing applications that integrate software, simulation, and real-time systems to improve efficiency and performance.

-Now, I’m focused on machine vision and AI-driven automation at ShelfSight Analytics, developing real-time object recognition systems that push the boundaries of how technology interacts with the physical world.
-My passion for combining creativity and engineering continues through my work and my contributions as a volunteer at SIGGRAPH, where I help review the best way to make a efficient vfx and digital twin pipelines.
+At Walt Disney Animation Studios, I worked as a Technical Director, developing pipeline applications for scene assembly, layout, and animation workflows.
+My tools helped artists seamlessly transition assets across multiple software platforms, ensuring a fluid creative process.
+Working at the intersection of software development, automation, and digital content creation gave me a deeper understanding of how software applications drive storytelling.

-Whether it’s theme parks, animation, or cutting-edge technology, I thrive at the intersection of storytelling and engineering—building tools that enhance creative expression and bring ideas to life.
+Now, at ShelfSight Analytics, I am applying my expertise in machine vision and AI-powered automation, developing applications that use real-time object recognition and tracking to enhance inventory management.
+Beyond my work, I contribute to SIGGRAPH, helping advance research in computer graphics, simulation, and interactive technology.
+My passion for developing applications that merge software and digital twins continues to drive me, and I am excited about the future of simulation-driven workflows and intelligent automation.
 </details>

 📂 Projects: